Industry Expertise · August 06, 2024

-Offshore and international manufacturing has increased pressure on US corporations, which has lead to fluctuating costs and greater competition.
-Over the last 30 years, various factors have helped usher in the globalization era, such as the rise of wages in the US, the increasing industrialization of poorer countries and the desire to reap the benefits of lower wages abroad.
+Over the last 30 years, various factors have helped usher in the globalization era.
+The rise of wages in the US, the increasing industrialization of poorer countries, the desire to reap the benefits of lower wages abroad and huge technological increases have all fueled this new era.

 Advantages

-Yet another often-cited advantage is lower labor costs, especially in unionized industries.
+Another often-cited advantage of offshoring is lower labor costs, especially in unionized industries.
 Wages can be significantly lower in developing countries, which have a lower standard of living than the US.
 Lower production costs drive higher gross margins and greater profits.

 Drawbacks